 Cloudflare-only origin

-VM1 firewall is a strict allowlist of Cloudflare IP ranges scoped to
+Production hosts enforce a strict allowlist of Cloudflare IP ranges on the

 Encryption